johnnoone/json-spec/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-Json Tools could always use more documentation, whether as part of the
+Json Extensions could always use more documentation, whether as part of the
-official Json Tools docs, in docstrings, or even on the web in blog posts,
+official Json Extensions docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at https://github.com/johnnoone/python-jsontools/issues.
+The best way to send feedback is to file an issue at https://github.com/johnnoone/json-extensions/issues.

 If you are proposing a feature: